Brian Unger

 (born 1965) is an American actor, comedian, writer, producer, and commentator.

-Biography
+Early life and education

 Born in Dayton, Ohio to Richard ("Rich") Unger and Eleanor ("Ellie") Oprea, Unger grew up in Granville, Ohio.
 He graduated from Granville High School and then from Ohio University in 1987, where he majored in communications.
-He had worked on a television show titled Fridays Live, a student-produced comedy show airing on WOUB-TV, the local PBS affiliate.
+He worked on a television show titled Fridays Live, a student-produced comedy show airing on WOUB-TV, the local PBS affiliate.
 Unger returned to make a cameo on the show's Season 17 finale.
-Unger has Romanian heritage.